uniquekhushi/Shopping-Behavior-Analysis-Dashboard/README.md

 Previous Purchases, Frequency, Discount Applied

 💡 Insights Summary

 This dashboard helps businesses and analysts understand:

 Which demographics contribute the most to sales

-Which seasons and product categories drive high revenue
+Which seasons and categories drive high revenue

 How payment preferences vary across customers